 Easily Increase Spans

 Intermediate supporting beams can be positioned perpendicularly to the T-Beams to carry loads across clear spanned areas.
 These beams can be either separate from the slab structure, but usually are cast-in-place as part of the slab structure like the diagram here.
 Longer spans can be created by using EPS Top Hats or with post-tensioning in the bottom of the T-Beams instead of conventional rebar.
-Pre-engineered span tables for both conventional and post-tensioned reinforcing are available for your use in estimating your job.
+Span tables for both conventional and post-tensioned reinforcing are available for your use in estimating your project.
 However, a licensed engineer will need to stamp the drawings prior to submission to the building department.

 Save Money with Reduced Shoring & Labor